Skip to content

 Can kale go bad?

 Yes, kale can go bad.
-If it’s stored correctly, it can last around two weeks in the fridge.
+If it’s stored correctly, I find it lasts around two weeks in the fridge.
 Keep in mind how old it was when you bought it, though.
 Store-bought kale won’t last as long as kale from the farmer’s market down the street or your own garden.
 In fact, you might need to give your store-bought kale a little pick me up immediately when you get home.

 If your kale starts to yellow, it’s still safe to eat.
 Just cut off the stems and soak the kale in water overnight.